danielcaldas/oldblog/_posts/2019-10-15-unit-testing-with-fixtures-unleashed.markdown

 ### 📆 A few weeks down the road

-We have a high-level description, and then we might want to start nesting and branching different kinds of scenarios as we scale.

-Let's imagine that you and your team have now been using and developing this replacer code for 2 months, it's fantastic, everybody loves it, but there's some edge case that needs attention.
+Let's imagine that you and your team have now been using and developing this replacer code for 2 months.
+It's fantastic, everybody loves it, but there's some edge case that needs attention.
 The developers are all over it!

-Let's take a look at the test file now that within these 2 months, there are a couple of other features available.
+Let's take a look at the test file after 2 months, there are a couple of other features available, therefore a few more tests were implemented.

 ```javascript
 const backgroundColorReplacer = require('../replacer');